-The summary results indicate that implementation of this Plan will cost approximately \$29 million dollars, or \$5.8 million per year over a 5-year period and will result in a reduction of 161 annual crashes, 57 of which are fatal or injury.
+The summary results indicate that implementation of this Plan will cost approximately \$46.4 million dollars, or \$9.3 million per year over a 5-year period and will result in a reduction of 460 annual crashes, 168 of which are fatal or injury.
+Note that many of the lower cost systemic and systematic countermeasures result in greater economic efficiency and should be prioritized for implementation.